 Skin tags, medically known as acrochordons, are skin growths that stick out due to a short, narrow stalk.

-They occur most often in people who are age 30 and older, and are more common in middle-aged adults.
+They are more common in middle-aged adults, but often occur in people who are age 30 and older.
 A kid or teen could have them, but that’s much more unlikely.

 Are skin tags dangerous?